greyshirtguy/VICREO-Listener/README.md

 *Hotkey listener for windows, Mac and Linux*

+Linux release will be available shortly.

-Go to [VICREO releases](https://github.com/JeffreyDavidsz/VICREO-listener-electron/releases) for download.
+Go to [VICREO releases](https://github.com/JeffreyDavidsz/VICREO-listener/releases) for download.

->  VICREO Listener is a small program that sits on your machine waiting for incomming TCP connection/commands.
-It uses pre-defined commands to simulate keypresses on your machine.
+>  VICREO Listener is a small program that sits on your machine waiting for incoming TCP connection/commands.
+It uses pre-defined commands to simulate key-presses on your machine.
 You can use this program to preform hotkey actions from remote

 [<img src="https://bitfocus.io/companion/badge.png?ref=vicreo" width="200px" alt="Controllable by Companion">](https://bitfocus.io/companion/)